New York State to End Mask Mandate on Wednesday as Infections Decline

 The rule, which was set to expire Tuesday, would have required renewing.
 It is still unclear whether the governor will renew or drop the school mask mandate, which is to expire in two weeks.

-Other states that also have Democratic governors, such as New Jersey and California, have announced similar decisions this week.
+Other states that also have Democrat governors, such as New Jersey and California, have announced similar decisions this week.

 Regarding New Jersey's dropping of its mask mandate, Gov. Phil Murphy said Monday that ''this is not a declaration of victory as much as an acknowledgment that we can responsibly live with this thing.''